-Unpasteurized sake can last in the fridge for 6 months, whereas, opened unpasteurized sake lasts 1-2 weeks in the fridge.
+Unpasteurized sake can last in the fridge for six months, whereas opened, unpasteurized sake lasts 1-2 weeks in the fridge.

 If you’re unfamiliar with sake and would like to know more, here are a few facts to get you better acquainted.

-When it comes to its shelf-life, sake is not a long-lasting alcoholic drink.
-It’s meant to be enjoyed quickly and in 1 day of opening it.
+Regarding its shelf-life, sake is not a long-lasting alcoholic drink.
+It’s meant to be enjoyed quickly and within one day of opening it.
 If you’re planning on keeping it a little longer, chuck it in the fridge for a few weeks.